All posts by Jennifer Bobiwash

 Where do ideas come from?

 I realized after I had completed my plays, it was time to start a new one, but I was at a loss.
 Previous plays had begun with a project I wanted to submit to that gave me a place to start from, an idea to build on.
 But it wasn’t until there was no specific project to write for, did I realize I was out of ideas.
-Well, not necesszrily out of ideas, but no idea where to start.
+Well, not necessarily out of ideas, but no idea where to start.
 And that had me thinking, where do ideas come from?

 Photo by Elijah Hiett on Unsplash

-Do you make a wish for potential story lines and ideas?
+Do you make a wish for potential storylines and ideas?

 Photo by Delia Giandeini on Unsplash